lakx711/schedule_calendar/README.md

 # Schedule Calendar 🗓️

 A modern, visually pleasing calendar and reminder app built with Python.
-Developed as my first task as a Python Developer Intern at @ Pinnacle Labs Pvt Ltd.
+Developed as my first task as a Python Developer Intern at @PinnacleLabs Pvt Ltd.

 ## Features
 - Dark theme for a sleek look 🌑